-- 1. Cycleview: Graphical display of internal components including:
+- 1. Cycleview: Graphic of internal components including:

 - · Compressors showing actual speeds

 - EEVs

 - · Indoor units

 - Liquid injection valves

-- Temperature and pressure sensors
+- · Temperature and pressure sensors

 - · Four-way reversing valve

 - · Outdoor fans showing status and speeds

-- 2. Graph: Full screen graph of actual high and low pressures and high and low pressure limits.
+- Graph: Full screen graph of actual high and low pressures and high and low pressure limits.
 A sliding bar allows viewing of previously recorded data.

-- 3. Control IDU: Enables user to turn on IDU's with default setpoints of 86°F in heating mode or 64°F in cooling mode.
+- 3. Control IDU: Enables user to turn on IDU's default setpoints of 86°F in heat mode or 64°F in cool mode.

 - 4. Setting: Converts metric values to imperial values.

 - 5. Making Data: Recording of real time data to a separate file created to be stored on the user's computer.

 - 6. Loading Data: Recorded data from a saved ".CSV" file can be loaded to create an LGMV session.

 - 7. Electrical Data: The Electric tab on the main screen is changed to show the following:

-- · Inverter compressor
+- Inverter compressor

 - Amps

 - Volts

 - Power Hz

 - Inverter control board fan Hz

-- Constant compressor

-- Current transducer value

-- Phase